-- Environmental hazards; - Industrial accidents; - Labour disputes; - Unusual or unexpected geologic formations or other geological or grade problems; - Unanticipated changes in metallurgical characteristics and recovery; - Unanticipated ground or water conditions, cave-ins, pit wall failures, flooding or rock bursts; - · Periodic interruptions due to bad or hazardous weather conditions and other acts of God; and - Unfavourable operating conditions.
+- Environmental hazards; - Industrial accidents; - Labour disputes; - Unusual or unexpected geologic formations or other geological or grade problems; - Unanticipated changes in metallurgical characteristics and recovery; - Unanticipated ground or water conditions, cave-ins, pit wall failures, flooding or rock bursts; - Periodic interruptions due to bad or hazardous weather conditions and other acts of God; and - Unfavourable operating conditions.

-Any of these risks and hazards could adversely affect the Company's exploration or mining activities resulting in:
+Any of these risks and hazards could adversely affect the Company's exploration or mining activities, resulting in:

-- An increase in the cost of exploration, development or production to a point where it is no longer economically feasible to continue; - a project being infeasible to continue; - The Company writing down the carrying value of one or more properties or mines; - Delays or a stoppage in the exploration, development or production of the projects: - Damage to or destruction of mineral properties or processing facilities; and/or - Personal injury, death and/or legal liability.
+- An increase in the cost of exploration, development or production to a point where it is no longer economically feasible to continue; - A project being unfeasible to continue; - The Company writing down the carrying value of one or more properties or mines; - Delays or a stoppage in the exploration, development or production of its projects; - Damage to, or destruction of, mineral properties or processing facilities; and/or - Personal injury, death and/or legal liability.